coylec/stream3_project/README.md

 I used several libraries and packages which are listed below to improve the design and functionality and make the site more secure.

 ### Testing
 The site has been extensively tested in Chrome, Firefox and Safari.
-Also made use of some Django tests to text the blog.
+Also made use of some Django tests to test the blog.

 ## Features